Cibiv/GenomicGCBiasCorrectionImprovesAbundanceEstimation/README.md

 # Contents

+## Fig. 2A, simulation study (``simulation/fig2a/``)

+The script ``fig2a.py`` creates the plots of the true and GuaCAMOLE estimated sequencing efficiencies as well as the estimation errors of the abundances of different simulated biases shown in figure 2A.

 ## Fig. 2B, simulation study (``simulation/``)

 The script ``simulate_communities.py`` simulates communities with different number of taxa and genomic GC composition as described in the manuscript.
 Each simulated community is represented by a file in ``parameters/`` which contains the RefSeq identifier of the genome assembly used to represent each taxon and the taxon's abundance in the community.
 All assemblies are downloaded into ``assemblies_merged`` in a format suitable for read simulation.
 The script ``simulate_reads.py`` uses a [InSilicoSeq-GCBias](https://github.com/Cibiv/InSilicoSeq-GCBias) to simulate sequencing reads for each libraries and places the simulated libraries in `libraries/`.
 InSilicoSeq-GCBias is a version of [InSilicoSeq](https://github.com/HadrienG/InSilicoSeq) modified to simulate GC bias, and must be installed from https://github.com/Cibiv/InSilicoSeq-GCBias before running ``simulate_reads.py``. `evaluate.py` reads the output for GuaCAMOLE and MetaPhlAn4 from `results/` and reproduces the simulation results shown in Fig. 2.
 Due to size constraints, this repository contains the community descriptions and GuaCAMOLE/MetaPhlAn4 results, but not the genome assemblies (these are available from RefSeq) and simulated reads.